 Overcoming resistance to buy isn’t the goal in my mind.
 Professional salespeople today are business leaders who understand human behavior and how to apply their products and services in a way that positively disrupts the buying systems’ mindset about the possibilities of working together.

-Note: This article was originally published in July 2015 and has been updated and revised for relevance.
+Note: Versions of this article were originally published in July 2015 and April 2017, and the content has been updated and revised for relevance.